priscilla-b/asp.net-core-notes/README.md

 The code snippet below in the view page tells the view to expect an IEnumerable Category model object to be passed to it

+##### Create
+When writing to a database in a create action, we still acess the database entity from the application db context just as we'd do in the read action.
+However, the major change comes from how we interact with the database.
+In a create action, we append a new row to the database

 ### Other Features
 #### Routes
 -  Routes in MVC follows this pattern: `https://localhost:5555(domain)/category(controller)/index(action)/3(id)`